murphyk/iclr25/_posts/2025-04-28-distill-example.md

 ---
 layout: distill
 title: "Diffusion Models and Gaussian Flow Matching: Two Sides of the Same Coin"
 description: "Flow matching and diffusion models are two popular frameworks in generative modeling.
 Despite seeming similar, there is general confusion in the community about their exact connection.
-In this post we aim to clear up this confusion and show that <i>diffusion model and Gaussian flow matching are essentially the same</i>: Different model specifications lead to different noise schedules and loss weighting but correspond to the same generative model.
-That's great news, it means that you can use the two frameworks interchangeably."
+In this post we aim to clear up this confusion and show that <i>diffusion model and Gaussian flow matching are the same</i>.
+However, the different model specifications lead to different noise schedules and loss weighting terms, as we explain."
 date: 2025-11-12
 future: true
 htmlwidgets: true